genesis-extensions/genesis/doc/README.md

 ### OS X

-Drag SafeCash to your applications folder, and then run safecash-qt.
+Drag SafeCash Official to your applications folder, and then run SafeCash Official.

 ### Need Help?